jacorbal/regres/README.md

 ## Overview

-Regres is a **Linear regression analysis tool** developed using the **ncurses** library.
+Regres is a **linear regression analysis tool** developed using the **ncurses** library.
 It allows users to perform linear regression analysis using the least squares method, visualize data, and conduct statistical analysis in a terminal-based user interface (TUI).